 A vitamin D deficiency occurs when a person follows a strict vegan diet, avoids sunlight or shuns milk due to milk allergies.
-Vitamin D is called the sunshine vitamin because it is produced when the skin is exposed to sunlight.
-In addition to sunlight, vitamin D can be found in fish, egg yolks, fortified dairy products and fortified grains.
+Vitamins D is called the sunshine vitamin because it is produced when the skin exposed to sunlight.
+In addition to sunlight, vitamin D can be found in fish, egg yolks, fortified dairy and grain products.
 This vitamin helps protect against a variety of illnesses and diseases, including the flu, cancer and osteoporosis.

 Vitamin D is not a true vitamin as it is synthesized in the skin in response to sunlight exposure.
 A Caucasian adult will produce 20,000 IU of vitamin D when sitting in the sun in a bathing suit long enough to produce a pink tint that lasts for 24 hours.
 Wintertime, when the amount of ultraviolet light is reduced and topical sunscreens can cause vitamin D deficiencies.
 Topical sunscreens can block 97 to 100 percent of vitamin D production.
 Sunscreens prevent the conversion of 7-dehydrocholesterol to vitamin D3.